stpope/CSL6/README.md

 ## Platform Requirements (tested on these platforms)

 	MacOS: OSX 10.13 or newer with Xcode
-	Linux: Ubuntu 19 (or other recent release of a mainstream Linux distribution) with X11-libs, ALSA, Freetype, etc.
+	Linux: Ubuntu 19 (or other recent release of Linux) with X11-libs, ALSA, Freetype, etc.
+		X86 (PC) and ARM (RaspberryPi) platforms supported
+	iOS: recent releases and toolchains
-	MS-windows: Tested on Windows10 with Cygwin and ASIO iOS, Android: recent releases and toolchains
+	Android: recent releases and toolchains
 	All: JUCE 6.0

+CSL has run on MS_Windows in previous versions using tool-chains with standards-compliant C++ compilers such as Cygwin or CodeBlocks.
+JUCE's current tools support CodeBlocks on WOndows, but we have not tested this.
+The source tree includes a CodeBlocks project that compiles and links, but produces a non-executable excutable.
+Another option would be using the GCC toolchain on Cygwin.
+There are unfortunately several places where CSL uses C++ idioms that the Microsoft compiler rejects.
+We'd love some help from a Windows development expert here...

 Linking with the CSL Libraries